Thebeleiver1/MarketPlace/README.md

 **Feature:** Unable to edit other user's profile
 - As a User
 - I want nobody other than me to be able to edit my profile
+- i dont want my email id or phone number to be
 - Because I want to have control over my profile details

 **Scenario:** User attempts to edit another user's profile